theRealSherapat/CompSA/Thesis/README.md

 * Get Section-headlines as big and nice-looking as in the 'good-masters-thesis'-examples (get familiar with and use the titlesec-package, and compare it with the Overleaf-IFI-standard-document and the formerly-mentioned MSc-thesises).
 * Klargjøre for meg selv og forenkle så mye som mulig fargekodingen innad i MSc-dokumentet (rød vs. blå skrift osv.)
 	+ Kanskje lage egendefinerte funksjoner som gjør det klart for meg hva de forskjellige avsnittene og setningene og ordene betyr.
-		- Opphøy liten tekst for å ha noe i mente ang. det som nettop sto.
+		- Opphøy tekst eller paragraf for å ha noe i mente ang. det som nettop sto.
 * Fix citation-links (throughout the thesis document when references are cited)